SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 ### <a name="logs"></a>Logs

-Using the Logs tab, you can request log information from devices.
+In the Logs tab you can request log information from devices.
 Log information can be filtered according to date ranges, log type, keywords and the maximum number of lines to transfer.

-Click **Request log file** at the top-right.
+In the Log tab click **Request log file** at the top-right.

-In the dialog you have specify the following settings for the log information:
+In the upcoming window specify the following settings for the log information:

 - A date and time range.
 - The type of log.
 The supported logs listed are usually device-specific.